Business rates in England: Charitable and non-profit making organisation relief

 There are three types of relief to which a charity may be entitled: mandatory relief on occupied property, discretionary relief on occupied property and mandatory zero rating for unoccupied property.
 The relevant legislation is the Local Government Finance Act 1988.
 The reliefs are not straightforward, and, in particular, the granting of the discretionary relief (which is by the local authority, or "billing authority") may vary from place to place.

 In brief, the reliefs are a mandatory 80% relief on occupied properties, for which the charity must actively apply.
 An additional discretionary relief, of up to 20%, can also be applied for.
 The zero rating relief for unoccupied properties will apply where a property is unoccupied but will, when next occupied, be used wholly or mainly for charitable purposes (or those of a community amateur sports club).

 Being a registered charity is conclusive proof of charitable status, but is not the only method to establish it.
 Simply being owned by a charity will not, however, be sufficient to qualify for the reliefs.
 The property must also be used wholly or mainly for charitable purposes, and the criteria set out in the Local Government Finance Act 1988 must also be met.
 The criteria for eligibility are not straightforward and there is some case law, especially in relation to charity shops, which provides guidance.

-Certain non-profit making bodies may also apply for a similar, but discretionary, relief.
-The criteria are given as follows:
+Charities and amateur sports clubs may also apply for a similar, but discretionary, relief.
+Charities are only eligible if they use the property for charitable purposes, while sports clubs must be registered as such with HMRC.

 Empty and partly occupied relief

 As of 1 April 2008, empty relief was altered, removing the previous total relief for industrial properties, and removing the 50% relief for other properties.
 The three-month period of total relief for non-industrial properties was retained, and a six-month period instituted for industrial properties.
 As before, some properties retained 100% empty relief; these included all properties below a certain rateable value (£2,200 from 2005), and listed buildings.
-In the Pre Budget Report 2008, the Chancellor increased the rateable value for full relief to £15,000 for the period 1 April 2009 to 31 March 2010.
+In the Pre-Budget Report 2008, the Chancellor increased the rateable value for full relief to £15,000 for the period 1 April 2009 to 31 March 2010.

 Where part of a property is to be empty for a short time, a discretionary form of empty relief exists for that empty part.
 The local authority can request an apportionment of the rateable value between empty and occupied parts from the Valuation Office Agency; the empty part can then receive relief in the normal way.
 This apportionment does not affect the rating list entry.